kevinmiguet-wm/book-notes/Flying notes/User research.md

 Choose the right framework

 ### Prompt
-Using the reviews above, make a list of the most common things that customers like or don't like about this product.
+Using the reviews below, make a list of the most common things that customers like or don't like about this product.
 You should only include things that repeat over and over again in the reviews, write the ones that repeat the most first.

 You should divide the list to 8 categories (2 on the 'product' side and 6 on the 'customer' side).
 Each category should contain 3-5 bullets.